CUCM Administrative XML (AXL)

 AXL Versioning

 AXL API has built-in supports versioning for Thick AXL API requests only.
 Thick AXL API requests can specify the AXL schema version in the request header SOAPAction: CUCM:DB ver=15.0 as well as in the XML namespace URI for the the SOAP Envelope element within body of the request xmlns:ns="http://www.cisco.com/AXL/API/15.0".
 Both SOAPAction header and the XML namespace URI should indicate the same version.
-SOAPAction request header is optional but if supplied it supersedes the version specified XML namespace URI.
-AXL schema version in the XML namespace URI is always required.
+The SOAPAction request header is optional but if supplied it supersedes the version specified in the XML namespace URI.
+The AXL schema version in the XML namespace URI is always required.

 The version specified in the AXL API request indicates which AXL schema version the request payload will follow and the response should follow.